Tandy 2000: History

 Tandy executive Ed Juge said that within six months Tandy realized that it had erred with the 2000.
-By early 1985 InfoWorld reported that Tandy introduced the Tandy 1000 because it "found that the market prefers true PC compatibility" to the 2000's incomplete compatibility.
+By early 1985 InfoWorld reported that Tandy introduced the Tandy 1000 because it "found that the market prefers true PC compatibility" to the 2000s incomplete compatibility.
 The Tandy 2000 received a lukewarm welcome by the market and the computer press because of its inability to run most popular MS-DOS applications.
 This was not anticipated by Tandy because, at the time, it was accepted practice for new software to be created for each new computer that came to market.
-This is also why so many of the other PC-style computers by other manufacturers were not hardware-compatible with the IBM PC.
 Though the company supported the machine with hardware add-ons and software tailored specially for it (including bestsellers like Lotus 1-2-3 Release 1A and AutoCAD), the computer failed to gain popular acceptance and was never developed further.
 It would not be until late 1986, with the introduction of the Tandy 3000, that Tandy offered a PC-style computer with performance comparable with the Tandy 2000.

 The Tandy 2000 was marketed through early 1988 with continual price cuts.
-Eventually they were closed out for $999 and the remaining unsold computers were converted into Radio Shack store operations terminals (which, coincidentally, had been one of the backup plans for the original TRS-80 Model I).
+Eventually, the remaining unsold computers were converted into Radio Shack store operations terminals.

+After Tandy dropped support of the Tandy 2000, a group of users formed the Tandy 2000 Orphans, with software reviews, software and hardware hacks, and a shareware/freeware repository.
+It was discovered by amateur programmers that many commercial MS-DOS applications needed only minor modifications to function on the Tandy 2000's unique hardware.
+There was also a BBS based in Texas that had an extensive library of compatible software available for download; neither the BBS nor its web-based descendant is active today.